holygrailcss/holygrail2/readme.md

 ## 🌍 Internationalization

-Dozens of languages are supported in `holygrailcss`
+Dozens of languages are supported in `holygrail2`

 ## 🔗 Links